 The district plans to maintain and build on these successes through a commitment to providing continued professional development opportunities for instructional staff; supporting teachers with intervention staff for additional direct student support.
 The purchase of technology, supplemental materials and programs, and increasing access to STEM and CTE will continue to be priorities for the district.
-In addition the district will continue family engagement opportunities.
+This year, The Leader In Me Program was acquired to complement the school's PeaceBuilder Program in supporting positive character development with the added components of building student leadership and developing social-emotional learning based on the 7 Habits of Happy Kids.
+In addition, the district continued to expand family engagement opportunities.